TIGERs-Mannheim/AutoReferee/README.md

 # Usage

+## GUI

+### AutoReferee view
+The **Violations** group can be used to activate/deactivate individual rule violations even after the autoreferee has been started.
+The **Engine** group provides multiple controls to alter the behavior of the active autoreferee.
+The labels in the top part of the group display the next action that the autoref will execute after the game has come to a stop.
+The **Reset** button can be used to reset the internal state and delete the stored action.
+The **Proceed** button will instruct the autoref to initiate the next action even if it is still waiting for a condition to become true like a ball to be placed or a bot to come to a stop.

+### Game Log View
+The **Game Log** view displays all events that occurred and have an impact on the behavior of the autoreferee.
+The checkboxes below the table can be used to toggle different event types on or off.

+### Ball Speed View
+The ball speed view displays the velocity of the ball on the field.
+The slider component on the right can be used to alter the time window of the chart.
+If the **Pause when not RUNNING** checkbox is ticked the chart will automatically pause if the game is not in the RUNNING gamestate.
+This pause can be overridden by using the Pause/Resume buttons.
+Please note that the chart will not automatically resume after it has been manually paused by the user if the gamestate transitions back to RUNNING.

 ## Configuration
 All configuration options are available via the **Cfg** tab.
 The **Cfg** tab itself contains multiple tabs to modify parameters of different parts of the application.
 Before you can modify any parameter you need to hit the **Load** button.
 You can then make the necessary modifications and **Apply** them and/or **Save** them to disk.